Skip to content

 William Butler Yeats

 The year 1885 was such an important year in Yeats’ early adulthood.
 He published his poetry for the first time in the Dublin University Review.
-In 1887, the family moved back to London and Yeats pursued the life of being a professional writer.
+In 1887, the family moved back to London, and Yeats pursued the life of being a professional writer.
 In 1889, Yeats published The Wanderings of Oisin and Other Poems.
 This publication immediately earned him a reputation as a significant writer.
 At that time, Yeats’ interest in occultism and mysticism began.
-However, in 1890, Yeats turned from this spiritualism and joined the Golden Dawn society: a secret society that practiced ritual magic.
+However, in 1890, Yeats turned from this spiritualism and joined the Golden Dawn Society, a secret society that practised ritual magic.
 He became so infatuated with dark magic that he remained an active member of the Golden Dawn for 32 years.
-This is shown in his 1899 publication of The Wind Among the Reeds where he employed mystic symbolism.
+This is shown in his 1899 publication of The Wind Among the Reeds, where he employed mystic symbolism.

 In 1922, Yeats was appointed to the Irish Senate and continued to promote arts and Irish nationalism.
 A year later, he became the first Irish person to be awarded the Nobel Prize in literature.